-The experience of this panel in-dicates that the workability of a pre-selection panel depends on two basic factors:
+The experience of this panel indicates that the workability of a pre-selection panel depends on two basic factors:

-(1) The composition of the panel should be as broad-based as possible, including representatives from major county Bar associa-tions as well as community organizations;
+The composition of the panel should be as broad-based as possible, including representages from major county Bar associations as well as community organizations;

-(2) Advance public assurance by party leaders (read appointing authorities) that they will choose only from among the panel's reconly from among the panel's rec-ommendations.
-In essence, this entails a relin-quiahment of power by those in power.
-Some people may feel it is unrealistic to expect this to take place.
-Perhaps the day when the indicates is wholly divorced from judiolary is wholly divorced from political influence can be seen only well-constituted panel is its tend- political influence can be seen only ency to discourage the political in the eyes of visionaries.
-But un-hack, the mediocrity, or the law-yer whose sole asset is "friends in the right places."
-[Judicial vacancy can make that The substitution is how those same day come sconer.]
+(2) Advance public assurance by party leaders (read appointing authorities) that they will choose only from among the panel's recommendations.

+In essence, this entails a relinquishment of power by those power.
+Some people may feel it is unrealista to expect this to take place.
+Perhaps the day when the judiciary is wholly divorced from political influence can be seen only in the eyes of visionaries.
+But un-relenting public interest and the glare of publicity focused on every judicial vacancy can make that day come sooner.

-[•] Martindale-Hubbell Law Directory
+Martindale-Hubbell Law Directory